kevinwang09/blogdown-website/content/authors/admin/_index.md

 ---
 bio: Senior Data scientist at Illumina.
-PhD in Statistics..
+PhD in Statistics.
 education:
   courses:
   - course: PhD in Statistics and Bioinformatics